- 1 Top 5 Best Air Purifiers for Asthma Compared

 - Activated carbon is the only filter media that will reduce, or completely remove, odors from an environment, and it’s the only effective method of reducing VOCs.
 For people suffering from asthma, carbon filtration is a critical component.

 - The European Norm for HEPA filter classification ranges from a retention rate of 85% to 99.999995%.
-For our review only HEPA filters which retain at least 99.95% of particles were included.
+The standard retention rate is 99.97% of particles as small as 0.3 microns.
+For our review only HEPA filters which retain at least 99.95% of airborne particles were included.

 - Utilization of HEPA as the primary cleansing method means that things like ionization and ultraviolet treatment aren’t incorporated into the air purifier’s design.
 Pulmonary side-effects from byproducts of ionization (ozone) are avoided through purely mechanical filtration.